stereotype441/language/working/enhanced-constructors/feature-specification.md

 before any code can access `this`.
 Then, the **remainder** of all constructor bodies will all be executed, starting at the top of the class hierarchy and moving down._

+_Note that for constructors written in the "old style", these semantics are 100% equivalent._

 ## Const constructors